Check out my custom vibration dampener

 At the shoe’s midsole, you’ll find FuelCell foam throughout the entire length of the shoe.
 This unique EVA foam helps increase energy return to the player as they push off while maintaining torsional stability through the shoe’s center with a mid-foot shank.

-The upper for the 996v5 is all about lightweight design and uses NDure, that’s lightweight and stable.
+The upper for the 996v5 is all about lightweight design and uses NDure, which is lightweight and stable.
 A simple toe cap at the front of the shoe’s upper helps provide extra abrasion resistance for foot drags.

 As a bonus, you’ll find some retailers offering a six-month outsole durability guarantee with this shoe, a significant benefit for anyone considering a lightweight offering.